 Is BookShark a History or a Reading program?

 BookShark is both!
-We are a literature based program that teaches History through reading and listening.
-In Levels A-C, the focus of our program is on developing and strengthening reading ability.
+We are a literature-based program that teaches History through reading and listening.
+In Levels A-C, our program focuses on developing and strengthening reading ability.
 This is why we offer multiple Reader levels for the early packages.
-Beginning in Level D, however, the focus shifts from strengthening reading ability to building reading comprehension.
+Beginning in Level D, however, the focus shifts from strengthening the reading ability to building reading comprehension.
 From Level D up, we integrate the Reading, Read-Alouds, and Language Arts assignments with the History readings.
 Instead of learning to read, your children will be reading to learn!

 My child already knows how to read, can I still use the Level A program?